-The underwriters have an option to buy up to an additional 711,381 ADSs from us to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional ADSs from us to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any ADSs are purchased pursuant to this option, the underwriters will severally purchase ADSs in approximately the same proportion as set forth in the table above.

-The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us and the selling shareholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs from us.
+The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

 Paid by Us No Exercise Full Exercise

 Per ADS \$ \$

 Total \$ \$

-Paid by the Selling Shareholders

-Per ADS \$

-Total \$